pushpamahto/croma-project/README.md

   <li>Express: A web application framework for Node.js, used to build the backend.</li>
   <li>Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine, used to build scalable network applications.</li>
   <li>JWT: Used for generating and verifying JSON Web Tokens for secure user authentication.</li>
-  <li>Nodemailer: A module for Node.js applications to send emails, used here to generate OTPs for user authentication.</li>

 </ul>

 <h3>API:</h3>